-Emergency Bandage (aka Israeli Bandage®), 6 Inch, Green (Military vesrion)
+Emergency Bandage (aka Israeli Bandage®), 6 Inch, Black (Military version)

 The Israeli Emergency Bandage has been at the forefront of U.S. military combat medicine since the early days of operations in Iraq and Afghanistan and has since grown to become a worldwide hemorrhage control solution for an increasing number of elite militaries.
 Evidently, as the global war on terror and response to natural disasters increases, the Emergency Bandage® will continue to be a cornerstone of effective and versatile hemorrhage control.

 Since its adoption by the United States Army Rangers in 2001, the Emergency Bandage®, also known as The Israeli Bandage®, has been the standard of care for hemorrhage control.

 The Israeli Emergency Bandage with Pressure Bar known to be the best in-field bandage in the world, developed in Israel and produced for the military, NATO, EMS, and law enforcement agencies.

 Only trauma bandage FDA approved as a non-pneumatic tourniquet